hfadams/meta_ecosystem_model/README.md

 Government of Canada (2022) High Resolution Digital Elevation Model (HRDEM) - CanElevation Series.
 [CanElevation HRDEM](https://open.canada.ca/data/en/dataset/957782bf-847c-4644-a757-e383c0057995)

-6) Data sharing agreement with Gros Morne National Park and Terra Nova national park  .
+6) Data sharing agreement with Gros Morne National Park and Terra Nova National Park.

-7) Data sharing agreement with the Newfoundland and Labrador government.
+7) Data sharing agreement with the Government of Newfoundland and Labrador.

 ## Methods
 ### In situ data
-I collected the in situ data in triplicate at each stream site and took the mean of the three samples.
-Refer to the main thesis text and appendix A for detailed methods.
+We collected the in situ data in triplicate at each stream site and took the mean of the three samples.
+Refer to the manuscript and appendix A for detailed methods.

 ### Model simulations
-After developing a riparian-stream meta-ecosystem model, I used Mathematica to solve for all possible analytical equilibria of the model.
-I then selected the equilibrium that was locally stable and feasible, and parameterized the model by generating 10,000 random parameter combinations, each within a range from 0-10 (or 0-1 if a proportion).
-From these I selected the first 1,000 equilibria taht were feasible, locally stable, and where the benthic invertebrate biomass was greater than periphyton biomass.
-I used these simulations as the "undisturbed" meta-ecosystem to which I created "terrestrial disturbances" by increasing key parameters to simulate tree removal and increased erosion.
-Refer to the main thesis text and Appendix B for further details.
+After developing a riparian-stream meta-ecosystem model, we used Mathematica to solve for all possible analytical equilibria of the model.
+We then selected the equilibrium that was locally stable and feasible, and parameterized the model by generating 10,000 random parameter combinations, each within a range from 0-10 (or 0-1 if a proportion).
+From these we selected the first 1,000 equilibria taht were feasible, locally stable, and where the benthic invertebrate biomass was greater than periphyton biomass.
+We used these simulations as the "undisturbed" meta-ecosystem to which we created "terrestrial disturbances" by increasing key parameters to simulate tree removal and increased erosion.
+Refer to the manuscript and Appendix B for further details.

 ### Quality assurance
-I removed all data below the method detection limit of each *in situ* measurement and lab analysis before statistical analysis.
-I ensured that there was no correlation between predictor variables in the empirical dataset before developing the general linear models.
+We removed all data below the method detection limit of each *in situ* measurement and lab analysis before statistical analysis.
+We ensured that there was no correlation between predictor variables in the empirical dataset before developing the general linear models.

-I performed a global sensitivity analysis on each trophic level and productivity metric in the meta-ecosystem model to identify parameters creating the most uncertainty in the model.
+We performed a global sensitivity analysis on each trophic level and productivity metric in the meta-ecosystem model to identify parameters creating the most uncertainty in the model.

 ## software and packages
 All data processing and analyses for this project were implemented using R (ver.
 4.2.2), Mathematica (ver.
 13.2.1), and QGIS (ver.
 3.26.3).

+Packages used:

 ## repository directory
 ### Folder 1: data